gardener/gardener-extension-registry-cache/docs/usage/registry-cache/configuration.md

 ### [Alternative 1] Resize the PVC

 To enlarge the PVC's size, perform the following steps:
-1. Make sure that the `KUBECONFIG` environment variable is targeting the correct shoot cluster.
+1. Make sure that the `KUBECONFIG` environment variable is targeting the correct Shoot cluster.

 2. Find the PVC name to resize for the desired upstream.
 The below example fetches the PVC for the `docker.io` upstream: